-The Board is responsible for the monitoring of financial performance against budget and forecast and the formulation of the Group's risk appetite including the identification, assessment and monitoring of Distil's principal risks.
-The Group maintains a comprehensive process of financial reporting.
+The Board is responsible for the monitoring of financial performance against budget and forecast and the formulation of the Company's risk appetite including the identification, assessment and monitoring of Distil's principal risks.
+The Company maintains a comprehensive process of financial reporting.
 The annual budget is reviewed and approved before being formally adopted.
 Other key procedures that have been established and which are designed to provide effective control are as follows:

+management structure - where the Board meets regularly to discuss all issues affecting the Company;

+and

-- management structure where the Board meets regularly to discuss all issues affecting the Company; and - investment appraisal the Company has a clearly defined framework for investment appraisal and approval is required by the Board where appropriate.
+investment appraisal - the Company has a clearly defined framework for investment appraisal and approval is required by the Board where appropriate.

 The Board regularly reviews the effectiveness of the systems of internal control and considers the major business risks and the control environment.
-No significant control deficiencies have come to light during the period and no weakness in internal financial control have resulted in any material losses, contingencies or uncertainties which would require disclosure as recommended by the guidance for directors on reporting on internal financial control.
+No significant control deficiencies have come to light during the year and no weaknesses in internal financial control have resulted in any material losses, contingencies or uncertainties which would require disclosure as recommended by the guidance for directors on reporting on internal financial control.